-Povidone-iodine solution is typically used on the skin (topically) for wounds to prevent infection or deter harmful organisms.
-You'll often find it in First Aid kits and in surgical settings, though it is not common as a supplement.
+Povidone-iodine is typically used on the skin (topically) for wounds to prevent infection or eliminate harmful organisms.
+You'll often find it in first aid kits and in surgical settings, though it is not common as a supplement.
 Not many people take povidone-iodine orally, but a few use it as an antiseptic mouthwash.
 As a bonus, it may even promote normal cholesterol, particularly the LDL or "bad" variety.

 4. Potassium Iodide

 Potassium iodide is typically available in tablets, with servings ranging from 0.23 to 130 mg.
 This closely-bound inorganic form of iodine is only about 20 percent assimilated into the body.
 Studies show that potassium iodide blocks the uptake of radioactive iodine in the thyroid gland, thus lowering the chances of developing thyroid cancer, particularly after radiation exposure.
-Moreover, potassium iodide has been used in emergency treatments for hyperthyroidism (PDF).
+Moreover, potassium iodide is used in emergency treatments for hyperthyroidism.

 - Miller DW.
 Iodine for Health.
 Lew Rockwell.
 2006 August 14.

 - Sircus M. Iodine Bringing Back the Universal Medicine.
-N.p.: n.p., n.d.
 Print.